 Pour a generous amount of dry washing soda on spills and stains.
-Sprinkle lightly with water to create a thick paste.
-Allow to sit overnight.
+Sprinkle lightly with water to create a thick paste and allow to sit overnight.
 The following day, scrub with a stiff brush (re-wetting as needed).
 Hose down then wipe the surface clean.

-Look for Arm and Hammer Super Washing Soda in the laundry aisle of some supermarkets, discount stores and online.
-Generally, a 55-ounce box.
-When the price is right, I buy it online as soda ash.
-Remember that both Arm and Hammer Super Washing Soda and soda ash are 100% sodium carbonate—exactly the same.
+Look for Arm and Hammer Super Washing Soda in the laundry aisle of some supermarkets, discount stores, and online.
+Generally, it comes in a 55-ounce box.
+Because it has become increasingly difficult to find, I now buy it online as soda ash.

 CAUTION: While washing soda doesn’t give off harmful fumes, you do need to wear gloves because it can cause skin irritation.
 DO NOT use sodium carbonate (aka washing soda, soda ash) on aluminum, fiberglass, leather, silk, wool, no-wax floors or treated wood surfaces.
 ALWAYS test in an inconspicuous place first.

 First published: 3-03-17; Updated & Republished with new information 10-9-19

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.